Legal development

 power grid

-The new National Energy System Operator (NESO) is taking forward significant reforms of the electricity grid connections process, which are scheduled to go live in the second quarter of 2025.
-The connections reforms – often referred to as the TMO4+ reforms – are intended to address the connection delays currently resulting from the existing "first come, first served" connection applications model, and achieve the goals set out in the Government's Clean Power 2030 Action Plan (CP30 Action Plan).
-The reforms will have implications not just for new connection applicants, but also for most projects that currently hold a connections offer to connect to the transmission or distribution system.
+On 10 June 2025, the set of reforms to the electricity grid connections process – referred to as "Connections Reform" (or the TMO4+ reforms) – went "live".
+This followed the 15 April 2025 approval by the regulator, Ofgem, of the industry code and licence condition modifications, as well as associated documents, that implement the significant reforms to the grid connections process that have been taken forward by the new National Energy System Operator (NESO).
+Connections Reform is intended to address the connection delays that resulted from the former "first come, first served" connection applications model, and achieve the goals set out in the Government's Clean Power 2030 Action Plan (CP30 Action Plan).
+Significantly, Connections Reform has implications not just for new connection applicants, but also for most projects that currently hold a connections offer to connect to the transmission or distribution system.

 In this briefing we set out a summary of the key elements of the reforms, implications for different categories of projects and the timetable for implementation of the reforms.